-When I saw these greens, I thought of Alice Waters’ recipe for baked goat cheese salad, which Cookstr recently highlighted in their Mother’s Day newsletter.
+When I saw these greens, I thought of Alice Waters’s recipe for baked goat cheese salad, which Cookstr recently highlighted in their Mother’s Day newsletter.
 It’s a wonderful recipe.
 I followed it mostly, substituting toasted panko bread crumbs for the freshly made ones, a shortcut I’m sure Alice Waters would look down on, but alas, it worked.

 Anyway, hooray!, it’s Wednesday, which means it’s CSA pickup day.
 I hate to be sentimental, but one of the best parts about belonging to a CSA is actually belonging.
-I so look forward to walking up to The Cellar every Wednesday and saying hi to Dawn and Zoe, who have become my west coast incarnations of Sarah Cain, Emily Teel and Joanna Pernick, my friends at the Fair Food Farmstand whom I dearly miss.
+I so look forward to walking up to The Cellar every Wednesday and saying hi to Dawn and Zoe, who have become my west coast incarnations of Sarah Cain, Emily Teel, and Joanna Pernick, my friends at the Fair Food Farmstand whom I dearly miss.
 It is so much fun peaking inside the box each week, inspecting the goods, and sharing a strawberry or a few strands of the most fragrant and delectable mint you have ever seen.
 Seriously, it is a real joy.Print

-Source: Alice Water’s and Cookstr
+Source: Alice Waters and Cookstr

 For the goat cheese rounds:

-½ pound fresh goat cheese (one 2 by 5-inch log)
+- ½ pound fresh goat cheese (one 2 by 5-inch log)

-1 cup extra virgin olive oil
+- 1 cup extra virgin olive oil

-3 to 4 sprigs fresh thyme, chopped
+- 3 to 4 sprigs fresh thyme, chopped

-1 small sprig rosemary, chopped
+- 1 small sprig rosemary, chopped

-½ sour baguette, preferably a day old (I used panko bread crumbs)
+- ½ sour baguette, preferably a day old (I used panko bread crumbs)

-For the salad:
+For the dressing:

-1. Carefully slice the goat cheese into 8 disks about ½ inch thick.
+- Carefully slice the goat cheese into 8 disks about ½ inch thick.
 Pour the olive oil over the disks and sprinkle with the chopped herbs.
 Cover and store in a cool place for several hours or up to a week.

-2. Preheat the oven to 300°F. Cut the baguette in half lengthwise and dry out in the oven for 20 minutes or so, until dry and lightly colored.
+- Preheat the oven to 300°F. Cut the baguette in half lengthwise and dry out in the oven for 20 minutes or so, until dry and lightly colored.
 Grate into fine crumbs on a box grater or in a food processor.
 The crumbs can be made in advance and stored until needed.
 (Note: Using panko makes this process much simpler)

-3. Preheat the oven to 400°F. (Note: Cookstr says a toaster oven works well.)
+- Preheat the oven to 400°F. (Note: Cookstr says a toaster oven works well.)
 Remove the cheese disks from the marinade and roll them in the bread crumbs, coating them thoroughly.
 Place the cheeses on a small baking sheet and bake for about 6 minutes, until the cheese is warm.

 - Toss the lettuces lightly with the vinaigrette and arrange on salad plates.
 With a metal spatula, carefully place 2 disks of the baked cheese on each plate and serve.